the responsible collection and use of personal data

-7.1.
-Other IFC Member Companies.
-For details of our member firm locations, please go to our Contact page for details of our member firm locations.
-We may share personal data with other IFC Group Companies where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from IFC Group Companies in different territories).
-Our business contacts are visible to and used by IFC users from other IFC Group Companies.
+For details of our company locations, please go to our Contact Page.
+We may share personal data with other IFC Group companies where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from IFC Group Companies in different territories).
+Our business contacts are visible to and used by IFC Group users from other IFC Group companies..

-The data controller is IFC Group Ltd (the limited partnership registered in England under registration no 2194010 and with its registration address IFC Group, Park Street Business Centre, 20 Park Street, Princes Risborough, Buckinghamshire, HP27 9AH and any other IFC Group Companies that is a contracting party for the purposes of providing or receiving services.
+The data controller is IFC Group Ltd (the limited partnership registered in England under registration no. 10014184 and with its registration address at 20 Park Street, Princes Risborough, Buckinghamshire, HP27 9AH) and any other IFC Group companies that is a contracting party for the purposes of providing or receiving services.

 If you have any questions about this privacy statement or how and why we process personal data, please contact us at:

 IFC Group Ltd